HGVSnomenclature/VarNomen/_recommendations/uncertain.md

 *	**insertion**
 :	the format to describe insertions that have not been fully characterised (sequenced) depends on the method used.
 The same recommendations apply as described above for deletions.
 	*	size
-	:	when a fragment containing an insertion has been amplified but only its size was determined (and not its sequence), the variant should be reported as g.(position-fragment-start\_position-fragment-end)ins(#).
+	:	when a fragment containing an insertion has been amplified but only its size was determined (and not its sequence), the variant should be reported as g.(position-fragment-start\_position-fragment-end)insN[#].
-		:	NC\_000003.12:g.(63912602\_63912844)ins(15) or NM\_000333.3:c.(4\_246)ins(15) where compared to the reference the amplified fragment is nine nucleotides larger giving an estimated 13-unit CAG/Gln repeat in the ATXN7 gene
+		:	NC\_000003.12:g.(63912602\_63912844)insN[15] or NM\_000333.3:c.(4\_246)insN[15] where compared to the reference the amplified fragment is fifteen nucleotides larger giving an estimated 13-unit CAG/Gln repeat in the ATXN7 gene
 	*	present/absent
 	:	the format to describe insertions that have not been fully characterised, i.e. the inserted sequence and/or the insertion break point has not been sequenced, is **g.(left-ins-position\_right-ins-position)ins(last-normal\_first-inserted)\_(last-inserted\_first-normal)**
 	:	_**NOTE**_: the description of the insertion, "ins(last-normal\_first-inserted)\_(last-inserted\_first-normal)", is based on the uncertainty of the extent of the inserted sequence.
 To describe the inserted sequence, follow the standard recommendations, i.e. try to describe it as precise as possible.